Pulpican Mbuna (Maylandia pulpican)

 | Shrimp and very small fish | ❌ Avoid | Likely to be harassed or eaten |

-If you are using a tropical fish tank mates chart or researching tropical fish tank mates, use species-specific judgement rather than generic labels.
+When working out tropical fish tank mates, use species-specific judgement rather than generic labels.
 A practical stocking idea for a 240-litre tank is one male Red Dragon Peacock with 3-4 females plus a few similarly sized peacocks.
 In larger tanks, mixed Aulonocara groups can work well if colours and aggression are balanced.

 Condition breeders with varied pellets, spirulina and frozen foods for 2-3 weeks before spawning.
-If a female is holding, move her only if absolutely necessary and only to a quiet, mature rearing tank with matching water chemistry.
+If a female is holding, move her only if absolutely necessary, and only to a quiet, mature rearing tank with matching water chemistry.
 Sudden moves can cause premature swallowing or spitting of the brood.

 | Feature | Red Dragon Peacock | Rubin Red Peacock |